GregorLauter/COF-Landscaper/README.md

 - After installation, you can work from any project folder on your computer.
 - A practical workflow is to copy the example notebook into your own project directory and keep the original examples folder as a reference.

+## Required Input Files

+- The workflow requires separate node and linker fragments provided as `.xyz` files.
+- Input fragments should ideally be pre-optimized with a generic force field, such as UFF, to remove severe steric clashes and obtain reasonable approximate bond lengths.
+- The subsequent pre-optimization step handles the assembled framework.
+Therefore, the main requirement at this stage is that the individual fragments are chemically sensible and can be connected cleanly by the builder.
+- The `.xyz` files can be prepared using any suitable molecular editor or visualizer, for example Avogadro, Mercury, or ChemDraw.

 ## VS Code Recommendation

-VS Code is recommended for running and editing the notebook and Python code.
+VS Code is (personally) recommended for running and editing the notebook and Python code.

 To use the correct kernel in VS Code:

 1. Open the notebook.
 2. Click the kernel selector in the top-right.
 3. Choose `Python (test-coflandscaper)`.
-4. Run a test cell such as `import coflandscaper`.
+4. Run a test cell such as `import coflandscaper as cl`.

 ## Where To Find Explanations